yubinkim04/ISYE4600_Final_Project/README.md

 You first need to download the data from the following link and put it in the parent directly of the cloned directory. https://www.kaggle.com/datasets/thedrcat/daigt-v2-train-dataset/data?select=train_v2_drcat_02.csv

-Also, make sure all the required libraries in requirements.txt are downloaded to your local environment.
+Also, make sure the Python version is 3.9 and all the required libraries in requirements.txt are downloaded to your local environment.
+The correct version of TensorFlow will not download if the Python version is past 3.10.

 dataloader: loads the data from Kaggle.